Port

 Meals not included

 Your last stop is at the Milne Bay War Memorial.
-The battle of Milne Bay was incredibly significant.
+The battle of Milne Bay was incredibly important.
 Learn why ownership of this thin coastal corridor, which seems too remote to matter, was bitterly contested in a battle that was brutally fought to the death.